-Child Solicitors Manchester & Stockport – Child Custody and Child Arrangement Orders
+Child Solicitors Manchester & Stockport – Child Custody Lawyers

-At Clifford Johnston & Co, we understand completely the emotional toll that separation and divorce can take, particularly when there are children involved.
+The Child Law Solicitors at Clifford Johnston & Co. understand completely the emotional toll that separation and divorce can take, particularly when there are children involved.

-You may be concerned about parental responsibility, need advice on how to best act in your child’s interests or be unable to come to an agreement on where they should live or when they should spend time with each parent.
+You may be concerned about parental responsibility, need advice on how to best act in your child’s interests or be unable to agree on where they should live or when they should spend time with each parent.
 Whatever the issue, our team of family law specialists will provide you with bespoke legal advice, tailored to your particular situation to help you to reach a swift and positive resolution.

 We frequently help families dealing with the impact of divorce and will handle your case sensitively and with compassion throughout.

-I am getting a divorce/separating from my partner.
+I am divorcing or separating from my partner.
 What will happen to my children?

 Most divorcing or separating parents make the decisions relating to their children between themselves without the need for any intervention by the courts.
 Where this is not possible, we are here to offer maximum support and guidance throughout any negotiations, with the welfare of your child paramount in any discussion and dialogue.